lucasepe/pwsafe/README.md

 +--------------------------------------------+
 ```

-# Copy a specific field value to your clipboard (`clip`)
+## Copy a specific field value to your clipboard (`clip`)

-> Usefull if you want to grab the password without showing the record content
+Usefull if you want to grab the password without showing the record content.

 ```bash
 | => pwsafe clip -file test.dat "my cool site"